Breastfeeding isn’t as easy as some may make it look. So, give yourself a head start by preparing for breastfeeding before birth of your baby.

 Nursing Pillow: Nursing pillow will be your next new friend once your baby arrives.
 You will get numerous uses out of it.
 Get your Boppy or this one for proper positioning your baby during breastfeeding and to save you from back, neck, and shoulder pain.

 Breast Pump: Breast pumps are very useful when you want to boost your milk supply.
 Specially when you are planning to return to work, you can pump after each feeding session to freeze breast milk for the baby for later use.
 Most insurance company covers the cost of it.
 All you need is prescription for it from your health care provider.
-The best ones are Medela pump in style or Spectra S1.
+The best ones are Medela pump in style or Spectra S1 or S2.
+If you can’t decide between spectra S1 vs S2, check out this post for features comparison.

 Large Cup with Straw: Breastfeeding makes you really thirsty.
 Drinking lots of water is essential to produce breast milk.
 I loved this cup with straw to make drinking water easy single-handed.
 I tried opening a lid of water bottle and it was way too hard to do it with one hand.